robzienert/community/rfc/plugins.md

 The existing method of downloading plugin resources involves the service itself downloading plugins via a given URI.

 #### Kubernetes Environment
-Halyard can be used for deploying plugins to Kubernetes environments.
+Halyard can be used for updating Front50 with the updated plugin metadata and re-deploying the associated Spinnaker services.
-To deploy plugins, Halyard will follow the same pattern as Kubernetes regarding downloading resources prior to runtime.
-Downloading of resources will be done through init containers and volume mounts that are then shared with their respective service.
-By using init containers to download resources, we can standardize on one method of deploying plugins to spinnaker services.

 Plugin resources will be placed in the following locations:

 - Java services: `/opt/spinnaker/plugins/resources`